geometric-intelligence/ece594n/geomviz/README.md

     − `plot_vector_field` allows to visualise vectors fields.
 Takes points and tangent vecs as parameters.

 − In your notebook `[your-manifold].ipynb`:
+  - Give the mathematical definition of your manifold.
-  - Describe your manifold and how it is used in real-world applications.
+  - Explain how your manifold is used in real-world applications.
-  - Show how your visualization can be used by plotting the inputs and outputs of operations such as exp, log, geodesics.
+  - Showcase your visualization can be used by plotting the inputs and outputs of operations such as exp, log, geodesics.

 ## Additional remarks